Chandos Leigh, 1st Baron Leigh: Life

 Leigh was Lord Byron's schoolmate at Harrow and is said to have "inherited some of his master's poetical talent".
 He gained a reputation as an author and minor poet.
-He dined together with Byron on the evening before Byron left England for Europe in April 1816.
+He dined with Byron the evening before Byron left England for Europe in April 1816.
 He was also a close friend and confidant of Leigh Hunt.
 He was also a cousin of Jane Austen, who visited Stoneleigh Abbey in 1806.
 There is good evidence that it was the model for the chapel of Sotherton Court in Mansfield Park (1814).

-Leigh was appointed High Sheriff of Warwickshire for 1825.
+Leigh was appointed High Sheriff of Warwickshire in 1825.
 In 1839 the barony of Leigh was revived in his favour when he was made Baron Leigh, of Stoneleigh in the County of Warwick.

 In 1839, he also formed Stoneleigh Cricket Club in the Stoneleigh grounds at the request of his son Edward Chandos Leigh, who wanted to continue to play cricket on returning home from Harrow School in the summer months.